 We’ve already looked at a LESS mixin, so we have to give Sass some love as well.
 This one provides a very smooth transition in text size as the viewport changes.

-What if you want to make your text responsive based upon a number of characters in a line?
+What if you want to make your text responsive based upon several characters in a line?
 Here’s an example that uses CSS element queries to make it happen.
 This provides a nice intro to the power of an up-and-coming feature in CSS.

 Taking Better Control of Text

-As we’ve found, there are a number of different approaches you can take to implementing responsive text into your design.
+As we’ve found, you can take several different approaches to implement responsive text into your design.
 What’s nice is that so many methods are essentially automatic – meaning that you don’t have to worry about making your own calculations for smaller screens.
-It saves time and simply works.
+It saves time and works.